LostArtefacts/TR-Rando/README.md

    <img alt="TR Rando" src="Resources/randomizerlogo.png"/>
 </p>

-TR Rando is a randomizer tool for the classic Tomb Raider series (TR 1-3).
+TR Rando is a randomizer tool for the classic Tomb Raider series (TR 1-3 and Unfinished Business).
 It allows you to change many aspects of the original levels, such as item pickups, secrets, enemies, Lara's appearance, level order, text...[and so much more](#features).

 ## Installation